Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Results

 \subsubsection{Least-cost reference design (autothermal reforming pathway)}

-The least-cost design configuration emerges under conditions without constraints on \ce{CO2} emissions, when synthesis gas is generated exclusively via the ATR process.
+The least-cost design configuration emerges under conditions without constraints on \ce{CO2} emissions, when synthesis gas is generated exclusively \emph{via} the ATR process (Pareto-optimal design number 1 in \autoref{Fig.: Cost vs. CO2 results}).
 In this scenario, fossil-derived natural gas serves as the primary C and H source for the downstream production of the kerosene fraction.
-Due to the inherently hydrogen-rich composition of syngas produced via ATR, a supplementary RWGS unit of limited capacity is integrated to increase the \ce{CO} content by converting externally sourced \ce{CO2} (originating from concentrated point sources) with the surplus \ce{H2}.
+Due to the inherently hydrogen-rich composition of syngas produced \emph{via} ATR, a supplementary RWGS unit of limited capacity is integrated to increase the \ce{CO} content by converting externally sourced \ce{CO2} (originating from concentrated point sources) with the surplus \ce{H2}.
 This \ce{H2} originates both from the natural gas feedstock and the steam introduced during the reforming reactions.
 The resulting ATR-based reference configuration yields a specific production cost of approximately \SI{0.79}{\$/kg\textsubscript{kerosene}}, and specific \ce{CO2} emissions of \SI{4.47}{kg\textsubscript{\ce{CO2}}/kg\textsubscript{kerosene}}, accounting for both process-related (\SI{1.37}{kg\textsubscript{\ce{CO2}}/kg\textsubscript{kerosene}}) and end-use combustion emissions (\SI{3.10}{kg\textsubscript{\ce{CO2}}/kg\textsubscript{kerosene}}).
-Notably, the analysis does not consider further upgrading of FT products (e.g., hydrocracking), thereby excluding heavier hydrocarbon fractions that cannot be converted to kerosene within the current system boundaries.
-Consequently, a fraction of the hydrocarbon output is disregarded in the computation of specific cost and emissions, potentially leading to a slight overestimation of these values.
-Nonetheless, the cost and emission metrics for the ATR reference case agree with reported numbers for fossil-derived kerosene in existing literature.\cite{Salem.2023, Vo.2024}
+Notably, the analysis does not consider further upgrading of FT products (\emph{e.g.}\@, hydrocracking), and heavier hydrocarbon fractions cannot be converted to kerosene within the current system boundaries.
+Total emissions are allocated to all fractions based on energy content (see \autoref{Subsubsection: Post optimization calculations}).
+Upgrading could increase the yield at the cost of additional processes; we therefore may be slightly overestimating the specific cost and emissions.
+Nevertheless, the cost and emission metrics for the ATR reference case agree with reported numbers for fossil-derived kerosene in existing literature \cite{Salem.2023, Vo.2024}.